Geephted/30DaysDuckDBChallenge/README.md

       ```

 ## Day 8-9: Analysis
-9 were focused on querying the dataset to answer specific questions and gain deeper insights into player statistics and characteristics.
-Here's a summary of my accomplishments:
+Additional tasks were assigned to gain further insight into the dataset, offering responses to specific queries and delving deeper into players statistics and characteristics.
+Here's an overview of my achievements:

 1. **Identifying Players with the Highest OVA and POT Within Each Club**: I initiated my analysis by employing the Rank function to uncover players with the highest OVA and POT in each club.
 This process enabled me to precisely identify the top-performing players within every club.
 Through the ranking of players according to their OVA and POT, I achieved a more distinct grasp of excellence within the dataset.